HOW TO REDUCE HUMAN FAILURE

 This article, published by The Chemical Engineer, provides an overview of human failure, the factors that contribute to it and the process by which the risks can be reduced.

 When designing a pipeline or a piping network for process plants, care should be taken to ensure the pipe and equipment are sized correctly.
 Specifying an oversized pump whilst under sizing the pipe diameter may increase pump purchase and operating costs.
 In contrast, specifying an undersized pump coupled with an oversized pipe diameter will reduce pump related costs, yet increase the purchase and installation costs of pipes.
 The correct combination of pump and pipe diameter need to be specified to present the most economical piping system.

 This article aims to demonstrate a calculation method to determine with reasonable accuracy the most economical pipe diameter, taking into consideration the installation cost of pipe and pump operating cost throughout its design life.
 This article is complimentary can be downloaded by clicking the icon on the left and follow the instructions accordingly.

-As one of the established engineering design firms, we have delivered engineering design services in plant engineering to clients in the chemical & petrochemical industry, manufacturing, mining & mineral processing, oil & gas, pharmaceutical, renewable energy, semiconductor and water & wastewater industries.
-The papers below, compiled by our process design consultants, can assist engineers on a few of the crucial tasks associated with plant design.
+The following engineering design guidelines are useful for process design engineers or process design consultants who provide engineering design services to clients in the chemical & petrochemical industry, manufacturing, mining & mineral processing, oil & gas, pharmaceutical, renewable energy, semiconductor and water & wastewater industries.
+These guidelines may provide valuable assistance with respect to the design of process plants.

 SIZING PRESSURE-RELIEF DEVICES